The True Origins of the Eagle, Three Arrows, and Olive Branch

-By the use of these Three Arrows with President’s Eagle (Fig 1.) he is depicting it as a symbol representing Scottish Protection and Allegiance.
-Through cross-examination of evidence (Fig. A.2) we see Robert Scot’s 1778 Currency note engraving that was printed by Halls and Sellers in Philadelphia, Pennsylvania.
-This is some supporting evidence to my concept theory.
-This note dates to more then 10 years before there was even a thought of a Federal Government nevertheless a United States.
+By the use of these Three Arrows with the (Transformational Phoenix) Federal Eagle (Fig. 1) he is depicting it as a symbol representing Scottish Protection and Allegiance to the Scottish Templars academics who followed the Phoenix and the Zoroastrian fire temple (Pillar) from around the 1st Century (Fig. 2).
+This would be the Scottish bloodline of Sir John Scott and Ann Drummond family line.
+Through cross-examination of evidence (Fig. 3) we see Robert Scot’s 1778 Currency note engraving which was printed by Halls and Sellers in Philadelphia, Pennsylvania.
+This currency note with the Scottish symbolism of the Royal Company of Archers dates to more then 10 years before there was even a thought of a Federal Government nevertheless a United States.
 In this depiction, Robert Scot pays two tributes.
-One to the Royal Company of Archers, and the second to his teacher Sir Robert Strange.
-If we examine the note carefully we can see Sir Robert Strange’s Scrolling Art work he did for the Prince Bonnie’s army notes.
-Robert Scot used his teacher’s techniques here for anti-counterfeiting purposes.
-Secondly, Sir Robert Strange was the Lifeguard for the Prince Bonnie before exiled to France.
+One to the Royal Company of Archers, and the second to his teacher Sir Robert Strange transformational scrolling art..
+If we examine the currency note carefully we can see Sir Robert Strange’s Scrolling Art work which he did in 1745 for Prince Edward Stuart’s currency pence copper plates to pay the clan armies.
+Robert Scot used and transformed his teacher’s techniques for his currency notes for anti-counterfeiting purposes.
+Also, a student teacher tribute might be here indirectly.
+Sir Robert Strange was the Lifeguard for the Prince Bonnie before exiled to France.
 Who were the lifeguards made-up from?
 The Royal Company of Archers.
 So, with those two theories I see Scottish relationship ties all around me.

-Figure: A.1 GWI 12 with Eagle & Three Arrows.
+Figure: A.1 GWI 12 with Eagle & Three Arrows